 When: Saturdays from 12pm to 3pm

-If you love sushi then you’re in for a serious treat as Japanese restaurant FUMI has launched an all-you-can-eat sushi brunch every Saturday.
-The trendy eatery, which was voted the “Hottest New Restaurant in 2018” by CNN, is inviting diners to tuck into unlimited delicacies from the appetizer and salad bar, sashimi and sushi bar, tempura and grill station, chef’s takoyaki station, the choice of one main course and a dessert platter for the table – all for a reasonable $450 per head.
-Guests can also choose one of two free-flow drinks packages, which include beer, wine, and sake, for an additional $128 or $168.
+If you love sushi then you’re in for a serious treat as Japanese restaurant FUMI has launched a semi-buffet brunch every Sunday.
+The trendy eatery, which was voted the “Hottest New Restaurant in 2018” by CNN, is inviting diners to tuck into unlimited delicacies from the appetizer and salad bar, sashimi and sushi bar, tempura and grill station, chef’s takoyaki station, the choice of one main course and a dessert platter for the table – all for a reasonable $480 per head.
+Guests can also choose one of two free-flow drinks packages, which include beer, wine, and sake, for an additional $168 or $228.
 Located in the heart of Lan Kwai Fong, on the sixth floor of California Tower, FUMI is a plush venue which boasts stylish, geometric gold walls, a sleek black bar, and tables seating intimate groups of up to four people, making this a great option for brunching with close friends or partners.

 FUMI, 6/F, California Tower, Lan Kwai Fong, 30 – 36 D’Aguilar St, Central | (+852) 2328 3302